madetech/handbook/guides/it/slack.md

 We have many custom emojis, feel free to add more and use them.

-Many of our developers have built useful bots and integrations, such as the lunch group bot, donut time and the merit bot.
+Many of our developers have built useful bots and integrations, such as the merit bot.
 Feel free to use these and develop your own, if you do so it is a good idea to present new additions in a company showcase!

 Many teams find external integrations useful if working with other supported tools, from setting up CI/CD alerts to more esoteric functions.
 You may need to contact an administator for some additions, but generally you're free to add useful external integrations at your own discretion.